|SEASIDE ORTHOPAEDIC CLINIC

 The joint at the base of the thumb, near the wrist and at the fleshy part of the thumb, enables the thumb to swivel, pivot, and pinch so that you can grip things in your hand.

 Arthritis of the base of the thumb is more common in women than in men, and usually occurs after 40 years of age.
 Prior fractures or other injuries to the joint may increase the likelihood of developing this condition.

-Your physician will ask you about your symptoms, any prior injury, pain patterns, or activities that aggravate the condition.
-The physical examination may show tenderness or swelling at the base of the thumb.
+Your doctor will ask you about your symptoms, any prior injury, pain patterns, or activities that aggravate the condition.

 One of the tests used during the examination involves holding the joint firmly while moving the thumb.
 If pain or a gritty feeling results, or if a grinding sound (crepitus) can be heard, the bones are rubbing directly against each other.

-Many people with arthritis at the base of the thumb also have symptoms of carpal tunnel syndrome, so your physician may check for that as well.
+Many people with arthritis at the base of the thumb also have symptoms of carpal tunnel syndrome, so your doctor may check for that, as well.